Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

 Prussian Blue

-Prussian blue binds with ingested nuclear particles (cesium-137 or thallium).
+Prussian blue binds with ingested nuclear particles (cesium-137 or thallium.
 It is taken by mouth and available in 500 mg capsules or tablets.
 Dosing is usually 3 x 1 g/day for 30–90 days.
-A prescription is needed.
-Radiogardase® is the brand and is FDA-approved.
+It needs a prescription.
+Radiogardase® is the brand and is FDA approved.

-Prussian Blue 25 gm and 100 gm are available on Amazon.
+There is Prussian Blue 25 gm and 100 gm available on Amazon.
 It is laboratory grade, but the seller warns that it is not for human or animal consumption.

-The CDC says the common side effects are stomach upset and constipation.
-When you take Prussian blue, you may have blue stools.
+CDC says the common side effects are stomach upset and constipation.
+You may have blue stools when you take Prussian blue.

 The FDA has a Question and Answers page about Prussian Blue at this LINK.